Dragon's blood in skincare

 What is dragon's blood in skincare?

 Dragon's blood is the dark red latex sap from the Croton lechleri tree, native to the western Amazon.
 Active compounds include taspine (wound-healing alkaloid), proanthocyanidins (antioxidants), and lignans (collagen-supporting).
-Used in skincare for wound healing acceleration, anti-inflammatory action, antioxidant defense, and protective film formation on damaged skin.
+Studied in skincare research for wound-healing activity, inflammation, antioxidant defense, and astringent film formation on damaged skin.

 Is dragon's blood real?